Trusted WordPress tutorials, when you need them most.

 2. Adding a Button in WordPress Posts and Pages

-Adding a button to your blog posts or pages was another annoyance in the old editor.
-You either had to use a plugin that created a shortcode for the button, or you had to switch to HTML mode and write code.
+Another annoyance of the old editor was adding a button to your blog posts or pages.
+You either had to use a plugin that created a shortcode for the button or switch to HTML mode and write code.

-Luckily, Gutenberg comes with a Button block that allows you to quickly add a button to any post or page.
+Luckily, Gutenberg has a Button block that lets you quickly add a button to any post or page.

 Buttons in block editor